 Before you tell them, make sure that you have adequate support in your life, which could mean supportive friends or professional help.

-- If they try to turning things around so that you are to blame
+- If they try to turn things around so that you are to blame

 - If they deny they have a problem

 - If they become abusive